List auf Sylt: History

 More recently, the military presence was withdrawn from the area, shifting the focus of List's economy more and more towards the tourist industry.
 The Marineversorgungsschule closed at the end of 2006, ending the long period in which the military had been a major influence and the town's largest employer.

 Geography

 List is the northernmost municipality of Germany, located at the northern part of the island of Sylt.
 The village is surrounded by dunes and heath, most of them protected nature reserves.
 To the north of List is the "Ellenbogen", a peninsula in the shape of an elbow (hence its name).
 To the west is the only shifting sand dune in Germany.

 7/8ths of the area is private property owned by a group of 30 descendants of the original landowners, first mentioned in 1608.

+Climate

+List on Sylt has an oceanic climate (Cfb in the Köppen climate classification).

 Subdivisions

 List has the Ortsteile Klappholtal, Mellhörn, Möwenberg, Süderheidertal and Westerheide.

 Demographics

 Out of roughly 2,700 inhabitants, only around 1,600 are permanent residents, the remainder being owners of holiday homes.